 I never expected anyone to actually care about anything I had to say on Youtube but I first started to get noticed a little in July 2017.

-Since then it’s all been very exciting and I’ve grown to nearly 180,000 subs and amassed over 20 million channel views.
+Since then it’s all been very exciting and I’ve grown to over 180,000 subs and amassed over 21 million channel views.

 One of the biggest challenges I feel I’ve had to face with Youtube, that I think all online content creators go through, is opening myself up to so much potential criticism.
 It is terrifying.
 And one of the most difficult things for me is that fact that when I have just 20 or 30 minutes to talk about a topic and not a lot of time to give any real background, it’s very easy for people to make plenty of assumptions about me – both right and wrong.